cepdnaclk/e19-co226-Election_Data_Base_Management_System/docs/README.md

 Our Election Database Management System provides a comprehensive solution for tracking every detail of an ongoing election.
 It not only simplifies the workflow but also minimizes the risk of errors.
 Embrace the power of a well-organized and efficient database for a smoother electoral process.

-**Thank You for Choosing Our Election Database Management System.**

 ---